 In addition to the initial Crotty gift, Fifth Third Bank of Dayton contributed $250,000 toward endowing The School of Business Administration Entrepreneur-In-Residence position, providing resources for the University to hire outstanding entrepreneurs to teach and share real world experiences with the students in the Entrepreneurship program.

-Now in its fifteenth year, the University of Dayton Entrepreneurship Program has received numerous national awards, distinguishing our ENT program as one of the very best programs in the United States.
+The University of Dayton Entrepreneurship Program has received numerous national awards, distinguishing our ENT program as one of the very best programs in the United States.
 With the combination of a broad entrepreneurship curriculum, mixture of professors from Ph.D. programs and practicing entrepreneurs along with extracurricular programs supported by financial gifts from supportive entrepreneurs and alums, our ENT program has become one of very high distinction.